KeLLs-Link/sql/sql.md

 - ### The SQL SELECT Statement**

-The SELECT statement is used to select data from a database.
+The SELECT statement is used to select or grab a specific data from a database.

 - Example: